DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md

 * The `onRequest` asynchronous method is called before the request is sent.
 Use this method to handle sending the request.
 You can change the request parameters before it is sent.

-    This method is abstract in the base class and needs to be overriden in the subclass.
+    This method is abstract in the base class and needs to be overridden in the subclass.

     ```js
     async onRequest (/*RequestEvent event*/) {